-Chrissy Teigen quits Twitter, saying ‘this no longer serves me as positively’
+Chrissy Teigen quits Twitter, saying it ‘no longer serves me as positively’

 By Thursday morning, her account was gone.

-The model and cookbook author earned than 13.7 million followers — and another 34.4 million on Instagram, where she remains — by sharing a mixture of cooking projects, humorous jabs at her critics and behind-the-scenes looks at her marriage with singer John Legend.
-She was particularly lauded for publicly discussing issues like her miscarriage and breastfeeding on social media.
+The model and cookbook author earned than 13.7 million followers — and another 34.4 million on Instagram, where she remains — by sharing a mixture of cooking projects, sharp quips and (usually humorous) behind-the-scenes looks at her marriage with singer John Legend.

+“I always have a note in my pocket that says ‘john did it’ just in case I’m murdered because I don’t want to him remarry,” went one such classic, which she tagged with #truelove #tips.

+“I didn’t shower all day then I finally did and a fly followed me all the way to the shower.
+John said I’m the kid from peanuts,” went another.

 Her prominence only grew as she traded insults with President Trump on the platform.
 Trump blocked Teigen during his first year in office but still tweeted about her, calling her “boring” John Legend’s “filthy mouthed wife.”
 In a pointed response, she tweeted a characterization of Trump that included three expletives.